-We cannot fully anticipate changes in reimbursement requirements and mechanisms in the coming years, and we cannot be certain that Neutrolin will be granted separate reimbursement under any of these mechanisms.
 Furthermore, we anticipate that the CMS, and private payers will increasingly demand that manufacturers demonstrate the cost effectiveness of their product as part of the reimbursement review and approval process.
-With this in mind, we are performing health economic evaluations to support this review in the context of the prospective use of Neutrolin in dialysis, the ICU and oncology settings.
-Our studies may not be sufficient to support coverage or reimbursement at levels that allow providers to use Neutrolin.
+With this in mind, we are performing health economic evaluations to support this review in the context of the prospective use of DefenCath in dialysis, and other settings, such as oncology.
+Our studies may not be sufficient to support coverage or reimbursement at levels that allow providers to use DefenCath.